 Often, risk management is carried out when a project is near completion or is completed.
-This is poor management practice because it exposes people and equipment to the unforeseen risks.
+This is poor management practice because it exposes people and equipment to unforeseen risks.
 However, a carefully planned risk management strategy will enable us to define previously undetected risks.

-Risk management should be practiced from the concept or big picture stage and continued through the process to the every day practices such as work procedures.
+Risk management should be practised from the concept or big picture stage and continued through the process to everyday practices such as work procedures.
 It should be included in:

-- \ New projects
+- New projects

-- \ Modifications
+- Modifications

-- \ Existing operations
+- Existing operations

-- \ Following incident investigations
+- Following incident investigations

-- \ During job or task analysis
+- During job or task analysis

 Hazard identification is an important part of the Risk Management process that can be easily overlooked when wanting to 'fix' a problem.
 Many techniques and considerations should be made before a risk value can be placed on a hazard, so that the true extent of the issue can be recognised.
 Hazards are best identified by a variety of techniques, in a variety of contexts, by a variety of people - continuously.

 These may include: